kunhwiko/concepts/development/go/A-basics.md

 ### Modules
 ---
-### Modules
----
 ##### Packages
 ```
 Packages organize Go source files into a unit that is modular, reusable, and maintainable.
-As a convention, the directory name is generally used as the package name.
+As a convention, a package is represented in its own directory and the directory name is used as the package name.
 ```

 ##### Modules